Streemo/geo-math/README.md

 #### Utility functions need in the other functions.
 You can use `GeoMath.randomReal(min,max)` to get a random real number between `min` and `max`.
-You can use `GeoMath.getUnits()` to return `"SI"` or `"US"` depending on the units GeoMath is currently using.
-Finally, functions are provided to convert between degrees and radians.
+You can use `GeoMath.getUnits()` to return the current units `GeoMath` is using.
+Functions are provided to convert between degrees and radians and between km and miles.